History of AVCon

 The AVCon Ball returned in 2014, this time being referred to as ‘The Fantasy Knight’ (to suit the Fantasy RPG theme).

-Internode returns as the principal sponsor, with major sponsors being the Nine Network, Tuner Software and Adelaide Convention Centre and minor sponsors Shin Tokyo, Madman Entertainment, University of South Australia and the Adelaide City Council.
+Internode returns as the principal sponsor, with other major sponsors being the Nine Network, Tuner Software and Adelaide Convention Centre.
+Minor sponsors are Shin Tokyo, Madman Entertainment, University of South Australia and the Adelaide City Council.

 This AVCon featured content from a record of 4 different anime distributors, including Madman Entertainment, Crunchyroll, Siren Visual and Hanabee Entertainment.